The Mysterious Sisters

 "… My opinion of you has risen a little."

-As expected, Setsuna, who was probably hoping for an intense fight, wasn't pleased.
+Naturally, Setsuna, who was probably hoping for high-level combat, wasn't pleased.
 But surprisingly, Nayuta gave me a favorable evaluation.
-I fully expected her to say something like "What trash," though.
+I was sure she'd say something like "What utter trash."

 "There's no way I'd win going head-on.
-Of course I'd joke around."
+That was obviously a joke, though."

 "It really looked like you were just planning to sleep, Kehma-san?"

-"Laying out the futon right in front of you was to make you give up quickly.
-If I were serious about it, I would've come back here and slept while waiting for you to leave the circle."
+"Laying out the futon right in front of you was just a show to make you surrender quickly.
+If I were serious, I wouldn't have come back here.
+I'd have just gone off and slept while waiting for you to step out of the circle."

 "I see… Then would you like to redo it and have a proper mock battle?"